Droitwich and Evesham

 Droitwich and Evesham is a constituency in Worcestershire represented in the House of Commons of the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested in the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested in the 2024 general election.
 The constituency name refers to the towns of Droitwich Spa and Evesham.
 From 1983 to 2024, the constituency was known as Mid Worcestershire, with similar boundaries.

 Its Member of Parliament (MP) has been Nigel Huddleston of the Conservative Party since 2024, the former MP for Mid Worcestershire.